As time goes on our furry companions grow and change and before we know it our adorable little pups have become our lifelong best friends.

 Regular gentle exercise

 Another great tip is not to miss out walkies!
 Although your dog is getting older, exercise is still important.
-In order to prevent a build up of excess weight gain and different joint and muscle weakness issues, it is important to keep up your dog walks, but at a slower and more steady pace.
+In order to prevent a build up of excess weight gain and different joint and muscle weakness issues it is important to keep up your dog walks, but at a slower and more steady pace, especially if your dog has a heart murmur.

 Change of diet